themarcusaurelius/Apache/README.md

-##

-The apache2 module parses access and error logs created by the Apache HTTP server.
+## Module that parses access and error logs created by the Apache HTTP server.

 When you run the module, it performs a few tasks under the hood: